-It’s safe to say that Northumberland is the best place to do this in the UK; 572 square miles of Northumberland have been awarded Gold Tier status for their dark skies.
-This makes up Northumberland’s Dark Sky Park which is the largest in UK and the second largest in the whole of Europe, spanning Northumberland National Park and Kielder Water and Forest Park.
-So, when autumn falls over the county and the nights become longer and darker, locals head out to their favourite stargazing spots and visitors arrive with their binoculars at the ready for a star-studded show.
+572 square miles of Northumberland have been awarded Gold Tier status for their dark skies.
+This makes up Northumberland’s Dark Sky Park which is the largest in the UK and the second largest in the whole of Europe, spanning Northumberland National Park and Kielder Water and Forest Park.
+So, when autumn falls over the county and the nights become longer and darker, visitors arrive with their binoculars ready for a star-studded show.

-This accessible, public astronomical observatory offers talks, activities, stargazing and Astro courses that range from beginners’ introductions to subject-specific topics.
-Get to Know your Telescope, Astronomy for Absolute Beginners and Stargazing & Moonwatch are just a few of the events on offer.
+Battlesteads is the only hotel in the country with an on-site observatory and its magical location means that there is just as much to do after the sun sets as there is during the day.
+Battlesteads Observatory's accessible, public astronomical observatory offers sessions that range from Astronomy for Absolute Beginners to Stargazing and Moonwatch.
 You can even have a Shooting Star Supper and dine on fresh food from the award-winning hotel that is attached to the observatory while you stargaze.
-(Tele)scope out their at events calendar here.
+(Tele)scope out your options on their events calendar.

 Tucked away in Northumberland National Park, The Twice Brewed Inn isn’t just known for its excellent pints and stunning location.
 The pub has recently taken action to make the most of its situation beneath Northumberland’s International Dark Sky Park and now offers stargazing events.
 With a team of in-house astronomers, you can enjoy an inspiring presentation before heading outdoors for a laser guided tour of the constellations.
 Then, observe incredibly distant objects including planets, galaxies, nebulae and star clusters using large aperture telescopes.
 Plus, you can do it all with a pint in hand!